GabiCtrlZ/calories-app/README.md

-# Login Boilerplate
+# Calories counter

-A simple front and back project ready to clone, got a login system with users.
+A simple app for keeping track of macro nutrition.

 ## Configuration